Can we be honest?

 - A US citizen or permanent resident.

-- Hold a 4-year undergraduate or graduate degree from a Title IV accredited institution.
+- Hold a 4-year undergraduate or graduate degree.

 - Good employment history.
 Currently employed, have sufficient income from other sources, or have an offer of employment to start within the next 90 days.